Deploy Anywhere 🌍

 For projects that need to send more than a few thousand messages an hour and are deploying in a country where a gateway service provide short codes or even exist, it may be worth looking into a direct connection with the local carriers.
 When your project is ready for it, your TextIt account can be coverted over to an SMPP connection.
 This is the most expensive option, but certainly worth the money and effort for high volume projects.

 Our goal is to enable you to reach your contacts where they live: their mobile phones.
-Sometimes this doesn't mean SMS, as IP messaging apps have gained a tremendous amount of traction around the world.
+Sometimes this doesn't mean SMS & voice, as IP messaging apps have gained a tremendous amount of traction around the world.
 We offer Facebook Messenger, Viber and Telegram channels so that you can reach those contacts who prefer them to SMS.

 Adding more IP Messaging Apps

 We're always looking to support more channels.
 If there's an app you'd like us to support but you don't see it listed, let us know.
-If it provides a bot API we'd be happy to look into adding it.
+If it provides a bot API we'd be happy to look into adding it for you.

 TextIt with IP Messaging Apps FAQ